arnabbhowal/p2p-chat-udp/README.md

 ## Limitations

 * **UDP Unreliability:** UDP does not guarantee packet delivery or order for chat messages.
 Messages *might* be lost.
 File transfers use a simple acknowledgment mechanism, making them slow but more reliable than chat.
 * **NAT Traversal:** Basic hole punching may not work through all types of NATs (especially symmetric NATs).
+If direct P2P connection fails, communication will not be possible.
 * **File Transfer Speed:** The Stop-and-Wait ACK mechanism for file transfers is simple but very slow compared to TCP or more advanced UDP reliability protocols.
 The file size limit (default 1 MiB) reflects this.
 * **Server Single Point of Failure:** If the coordination server is down, new connections cannot be initiated.
-* **Security:** Relies on trusting the coordination server during key exchange.
+* **Security:** Relies on trusting the coordination server during the initial public key exchange.
 No mechanism to verify peer identity beyond what the server provides.